 The database holds all the data including payment transactions, refunds etc. As such the availability of the database layer is as important as the other components of the system, because without access to the database the application can not provide the service expected by the client.
 Additionally adding more database resources is not as easy as adding more application servers.
 This is because of the fact that a database transaction gets slower whenever an additional node is added to the cluster (see the CAP theorem).
 As such a database cannot scale horizontally by simply adding more machines.
 One way to scalability is to split up the data into multiple data chunks.
 Each chunk is stored on a different machine and eventually the chunk is replicated to different machine to allow a failover.
 Most noSQL databases apply such an approach.
 It is also possible to use a traditional database such as Oracle, MySQL, Postgresql etc. to realize such an architecture.
 The lookup of the data chunks is the main difference between the approaches existing in the wild.
 Some apply a hashing others store the mapping between the data chunk and the storage machine in a dedicated storage.

 Since we want to have database transactions spanning over multiple database objects we prefer the usage of a traditional database with an explicit mapping of the data chunks to the underlying machine.
 As such we operate multiple databases.
 Each database stores some parts of the data which is replicated to other machines in a different AZ.
 A failure of a database server triggers an immediate failover to the machine which has replicated the data.

 Thomas Hunziker is Co.
 Founder of customweb GmbH.

 Unsere Website verwendet Cookies.
-Das ermöglicht uns, Ihr Nutzerlebnis zu optimieren.
+Dies ermöglicht uns, Ihr Nutzerlebnis zu optimieren.
 Indem Sie unsere Website weiterhin nutzen, erklären Sie sich damit einverstanden.

 Weitere Informationen finden Sie in unserer Datenschutzerklärung.